Tom Malloy: Career

-Malloy has acted in other films, including Gravesend, and on television shows including Law & Order, Third Watch and Kidnapped.

 He wrote the book Bankroll: A New Approach To Financing Feature Films in 2009.
 A 2nd Edition of the book came out in 2012.

-In 2013, Malloy partnered with LA based independent film producer Jason Brubaker to create The Film Finance Guide.
+Malloy has produced several films over the years.
+In 2022, he produced Rear View Mirrors, starring Erika Christensen, Penelope Ann Miller, David James Elliot, and Zach Gilford.
+In 2021, he wrote, directed, produced, and starred in the film Ask Me to Dance, starring Briana Evigan and Mario Cantone.
+In 2020, he produced Lansky, Love N’ Dancing (directed by Rob Iscove), and the psychological thriller The Alphabet Killer (directed by Rob Schmidt).

+Entrepreneurship

+In 2019, Malloy co-founded FilmMakingStuffHQ, which has now become an online training and filmmaking platform for filmmakers.

 Personal life

 Malloy was born in Red Bank, New Jersey and raised in the Whitehouse Station section of Readington Township, New Jersey.
 He is a graduate of Hunterdon Central Regional High School, where he acted in school performances with classmate Vera Farmiga, and of Montclair State University (1993–1997).
-For 10 years, Malloy gave motivational speeches at schools nationwide.